abubakar-yinka/reactnd-project3-udacicards/README.md

 This will then open the Expo Developer Tools in your browser.
 You can then run the app with live reloading using one of the following:

- To run the app with live reloading, choose one of:
+- Your Android or iOS device to test:

     • Scan the QR code above with the Expo app (Android) or the Camera app (iOS).
-  • Press a for Android emulator, or w to run on web.
-  • Press e to send a link to your phone with email.
-  • Press s to sign in and enable more options.

-- Use your Android or iOS device to test:

-    • Scan the QR code above with the Expo app (Android) or the Camera app (iOS).

-- Use an Android Emulator or iOS Simulator to run the app:
+- An Android Emulator or iOS Simulator to run the app:
     • By Pressing 'a' for Android emulator, or 'w' to run on web.

 - You can also Press 'e' to enable them send a link to your phone with email.